tc39/notes/meetings/2019-01/jan-30.md

 RBN: I agree; we should discuss offline whether to make the change.

-SLA: According to the spec, Set() is a collection of ECMAScript Values.
+SLN: According to the spec, Set() is a collection of ECMAScript Values.

 MF: I think we should split the proposal.
 I have a hard time seeing the use case for toValue.